Kerry Weaver: Seasons two through six

-Weaver demonstrated a great deal of compassion and a moral commitment to civil rights, and that helped her and Dr. Greene draft an ER policy for HIV-positive employees.
-This storyline developed Weaver's character beyond that of a stoic, abrasive professional.
-In future episodes, she agreed to look the other way when Dr. John Carter helped a teenage runaway escape her homophobic parents who sent her away to an ex-gay camp.
+Weaver demonstrated compassion and a moral commitment to civil rights prompting her and Greene to draft a policy for HIV-positive employees.
+This storyline developed Weaver's character beyond that of a stoic, abrasive bureaucrat.
+In a future episode she agreed to look the other way when John Carter helped a teenage runaway escape her homophobic parents who sent her to a conversion therapy facility.

-In 1997, Weaver went through a brief relationship with Ellis West (played by Clancy Brown), an M.D. working for the Synergix Group, which was under consideration by County for a general management contract of the ER.
-Despite his claims to the contrary, she eventually came to the conclusion that West had begun a relationship with her in order to gain her approval of the contract.
-West said she was wrong and withdrew the proposal.
+In 1997, Weaver had a brief relationship with Ellis West, an M.D. working for a company under consideration for a contract to take over management the ER.
+She eventually came to the conclusion that West had begun a relationship with her in order to gain her approval of the contract (West denied this and withdrew the proposal).

-After Carter was fired from his RA position and had nowhere to live, he followed an ad which led him to Dr. Weaver's house; she had been renting out her basement apartment to college students.
-For the first time, the audience saw the inside of her city home, and noted that she was single and independent, lived in a nice home, and had a particular taste in music.
+When Carter needed to find housing he answered an ad which led him to Weaver's house; she had been renting out her basement apartment to college students.
+The episode shows her as single and independent, living in an upscale home, and with a unique taste in music.
 Weaver also hired a private investigator to locate her birth mother, an effort that initially failed and revealed Weaver's fear that she was raised by adoptive parents because her mother could not accept a disabled daughter.

-In 1998, during Season 4, Kerry was briefly debilitated when an explosion at chemical plant sent victims flooding in, creating a toxic benzene spill in the ER.
-Weaver suffered a convulsive (Generalized Tonic Clonic or Grand Mal) seizure from the effects of the toxins.
-She was treated by Dr. Carter and Dr. Anna Del Amico.
-With Weaver debilitated and Dr. Greene out of town, Carter was forced to take charge of the ER for the first time.
+In 1998, during Season 4, Weaver suffered a debilitating convulsive seizure from the effects of toxic benzene spill in the ER.
+She was treated by Carter and Anna Del Amico.
+With Weaver debilitated and Greene out of town, Carter was forced to take charge of the ER for the first time.